Scorpion197/titanic-challenge-solution/README.md

 # titanic-challenge-solution
-This my appraoch to the Titanic challenge launched by [Kaggle](https://www.kaggle.com).
+This is my appraoch to the Titanic challenge launched by [Kaggle](https://www.kaggle.com).
 Datasets included.